 Each user needs to enter an email address to complete the account registration form.
 There can only be one account per email address.

 Each user needs to access their email account to activate their account and complete the registration process.

 If a user forgets their password, they will need to click the ‘forgot password’ link on the sign in screen, and log in to their email account to retrieve it.

 CareerQuest teacher guide

-This resource explains what CareerQuest is, how the results were generated and how you can help users get the most out of the tool.
+What CareerQuest is, how the results were generated and how to help users get the most out of the tool.

 CareerQuest user guide

-This resource explains what CareerQuest is and provides a helpful checklist for users to make sure they get the most out of the tool.
+What CareerQuest is and a helpful checklist for users to make sure they get the most out of the tool.